ig3/srf/README.md

 #### New cards per day

-This is the average number of new cards per day since the start of study.
+This is the number of new cards viewed in the current day, short term (past 7 days) average of new cards per day and long term (since the beginning of study) average of new cards per day.

 #### Cards seen